jaredsina/jaredsina/README.md

 - 🔭 I’m currently working on creating **theCoderSchool Toolkit**

-- I'm currently learning how to use Relational Databases with PostgreSQL and Sequelize
+- I'm currently learning more about TypeScript!

 - 📫 How to reach me **herjaredsinai@gmail.com**